Curriculum and Instruction

-The Department of Curriculum and Instruction offers coursework leading to a Master of Science in Education with a major in Elementary Education.
+The Department of Curriculum and Instruction offers coursework leading to a Master of Science in Education with a major in Curriculum and Instruction.
 The degree program enables candidates to acquire in-depth knowledge in an area of specialization, enhance their understanding of student diversity, apply theory and research to the classroom setting, and develop the ability to serve as leaders in schools or programs.
 Candidates complete projects with students in many of the courses and conduct an action research project in the capstone experience to demonstrate their ability to implement a new instructional approach that leads to greater student learning.

 This master’s degree is designed for individuals with a teaching certificate who wish to enhance their teaching effectiveness.
 Graduates serve as leaders in their building and district.
 This degree does not lead to initial certification in elementary education.

-Why Choose Elementary Education at WIU?
+Why Choose Curriculum and Instruction at WIU?

 The faculty members in the Department of Curriculum and Instruction have a strong interest in helping teachers enhance their effectiveness and their ability to promote student learning.
 All faculty have practical experience in public schools.
 Professors in the department have a doctorate in their field.
 Faculty are actively involved in a variety of professional organizations; provide continuing education workshops for teachers; and publish books and articles in state, national, and international journals.
 Literacy faculty members serve as authors and editors of the Illinois Reading Council Journal.

 Candidates are encouraged to become involved in local, state, and national professional organizations.

 For additional information about the Curriculum and Instruction programs, please visit wiu.edu/curriculum.

 - Cumulative: 2.75 or